SignPath/Website-old/src/features/maturity.md

   * Consider that developers, build engineers and test engineers often have extensive permission on build environments for troubleshooting, including remote access.
 In this case, it is easy to perform unmonitored and unaudited code signings.
 * While secure logging is usually provided by HSMs, the resulting low-level log entries are hard to correlate to code signings, especially in scenarios where multiple software artifacts are signed for a single software release.

+**Verdict:**

-**Verdict:** Key theft impossible if security procedures are followed, limited control over key usage.
+* Key theft impossible if security procedures are followed.
+* Limited control over key usage.
+* Auditing is possible but difficult to monitor without process alignment.

 </td></tr></tbody></table>

-While HSMs are strongly recommended, their security comes with a price.
+HSMs are required for EV certificates for a reason, and strongly recommended for any code signing implementation.
+However, their security advantages come with a price.

+* High TCO for professional HSMs
-* Considerable hardware cost for professional HSMs
+  * Considerable hardware cost
-* Administrative procedures and training for professional HSMs
+  * Vendor training for HSM operators
+  * Elaborate administrative procedures for secure operation, often requiring physical presence of several operators
 * Dependency on physical device access for non-network devices (USB or PCI)
+  * Only network HSMs can be shared in distributed build systems
 * Dependency on installation of vendor CSPs *(CryptoAPI Cryptographic Service Providers)*
   * Note that CryptoAPI is a legacy technology, so vendor CSPs are sometimes outdated and poorly supported.
 However, most code signing mechanisms by Microsoft including Authenticode cannot use the more modern *Cryptography API: Next Generation* (CNG) model.

+## Who has permission to use the keys?

 [PFX files]: ../code-signing/2_theory#certificate-files
-[HSM]: ../code-signing/3_windows#hardware-security-modules-hsms
+[Hardware Security Modules]: ../code-signing/3_windows#hardware-security-modules-hsms